Johns Hopkins C.A.R.E.S.

 A 10-week program that provides research experiences for undergraduate students from diverse backgrounds who are considering graduate studies in neuroscience.
 NeuroSIP Scholars will receive a stipend and housing at Hopkins.

-JHIBS is an 8-week summer program for Baltimore-area high school students that helps them get exposed to and discover a career in the neurological sciences.
-JHIBS reaches students at this early stage by providing hands-on mentored research experience.
+JHIBS is a summer research program for junior and senior high school students that helps them get exposed to and discover a passion for a career in the neurological sciences.

 The Johns Hopkins Neuroscience Scholars Program (JHNSP)